shehza-d/terminal-commands/README.md

 <h3 align="center">Show some ❤ by <img src="https://imgur.com/o7ncZFp.jpg" height=25px width=25px> some repositories</h3>

 You can contribute to this readme
-If you to contribute with a loooot of commands make a new .txt file / if you see old commands don't tell me fork it and feel free to contribute in this OpenSource Project..
+If you want to contribute with a loooot of commands make a new .txt file / if you see old commands don't tell me fork it and feel free to contribute in this OpenSource Project..

 <hr>
 <p text-align="center">